easeml/ci/README.md

 # Usage

-The Ease.ml/CI can be used as a stand-alone library or deployed as a CI&CD service.
+Ease.ml/ci can be used as a stand-alone library or deployed as a CI&CD service.

-# Ease.ml/CI as a library
+# Ease.ml/ci as a library

 install the library
 ```commandline